The Surprising Effectiveness of PPO in Cooperative, Multi-Agent Games: Factors Influential to PPO's Performance

 \subsection{PPO Clipping}

-Another major trick in PPO is the use of clipped importance ratio and value losses --- this attempts to constrain the policy and value functions from drastically changing between iterations.
-The strength of the clipping is controlled by the $\epsilon$ hyperparameter: large $\epsilon$ allows greater policy and value changes.
+Another core feature of PPO is the use of clipped importance ratio and value loss to prevent the policy and value functions from drastically changing between iterations.
+Clipping strength is controlled by the $\epsilon$ hyperparameter: large $\epsilon$ values allow for larger updates to the policy and value function.
+Similar to the number of training epochs, we hypothesize that policy and value clipping can limit the non-stationarity which is a result of the agents' policies changing during training.
+For small $\epsilon$, agents' policies are likely to change less per update, which we posit improves overall learning stability at the potential expense of learning speed.
+In single-agent settings, a common $\epsilon$ value is 0.2 \cite{Engstrom2020Implementation, andrychowicz2021what}.

-We hypothesize that policy and value clipping, along with the number of training epochs, controls the non-stationarity caused by the changing multi-agent policies.
-As shown in Sec. \ref{ablate-clip}, we observe that while lower $\epsilon$ values slows learning speed, they correspond to more consistent policy improvement.
-On the other hand, higher $\epsilon$ values result in larger variance and larger volatility in the performance.
+\textbf{Experimental Analysis:} We study the impact of PPO clipping strengths, controlled by the $\epsilon$ hyperparameter, in SMAC (Fig.~\ref{fig:Abaltion-clip}).
+Note that $\epsilon$ is the same for both policy and value clipping.
+We generally that with small $\epsilon$ terms such as 0.05, MAPPO's learning speed is slowed in several maps, including hard maps such as MMM2 and 3s5z vs. 3s6z.
+However, final performance when using $\epsilon = 0.05$ is consistently high and the performance is more stable, as demonstrated by the smaller standard deviation in the training curves.
+We also observe that large $\epsilon$ terms such as 0.2, 0.3, and 0.5, which allow for larger updates to the policy and value function per gradient step, often result in sub-optimal performance.

-\textbf{Suggestion 4:} For the best PPO performance, tune the clipping ratio $\epsilon$ as a trade-off between training stability and fast convergence.
+\textbf{Suggestion 4:} For the best PPO performance, maintain a clipping ratio $\epsilon$ under 0.2; within this range, tune $\epsilon$ as a trade-off between training stability and fast convergence.